MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

     overwrite=TRUE)
 ~~~~

-Running this command refreshes our airXdfData data source object and replaces the .xdf file in our working directory.
+Running this command refreshes the airXdfData data source object and replaces the .xdf file in our working directory.

 Metadata for the new object reflects the allocation of rows among 3 blocks and conversion of string-to-numeric data for both ArrDelay and DayOfWeek.